Yandex Cloud

 Monitoring and alerts are key tools for ensuring fault tolerance.

-• Set up metric monitoring and create alerts to track the status of master, nodes, pods, and persistent volumes.
+• Set up metric monitoring and create alerts to track the status of your master, nodes, pods, and persistent volumes.

 • Configure escalation policies for alerts.